k2gutierrez/arquima/README.md

 ## Next actions

-- Define schema and wys to use database for messaging between no auth users (client) and auth users (sellers)
+- Define schema and way to use database for messaging between no auth users (client) and auth users (sellers)
 - Thank you page after sale document
 - Test COTO CIELO format
 - Define how to make a client with "baja" change to "active" again with a seller and a new folio, changes also applied to "propiedades" collection